HITECHCRIME/HC_SG40_Origin/README.md

 such a gravitas
 your ideas no internal origin
-but you put all that effort into spreading them think once not twice and resubscribe keeping us my mind has dual tags
+but you pull all that effort into spreading them think once not twice and resubscribe keeping us (alive) my mind has dual tags

 call me a moth - with no reason to die